hackstutz/fukushima/README.md

 Result
 ----------

 We find the Fukushima-effect.
-Moreover we can show, that women attitudes were affected significantly stronger than men.
+Moreover we can show, that women were affected significantly stronger than men.
 The Fukushima-effect is furthermore higher for older individuals who tended to be more optimistic with nuclear energy and now converge towards their younger counterparts.